ipoletaev/EllipseDetector/README.md

 # EllipseDetector
-C++ solution for ellipse detection on images.
+C++ solution for ellipse detection.
 The key idea is based on this [article](http://ieeexplore.ieee.org/document/1048464/).

 ### Requirements: